 Step 5: This is the final step, where you have to provide site admin information.

-Step 6: This is WordPress admin login screen.
-Enter username and password you have chosen in the previous screen and log in.
+Step 6: Now, the admin panel will come up with a login screen.
+Enter the username and password you have chosen in the previous screen and login.